CA SAFE COSMETICS ACT (CSCA) REPORTING FAQ

 Do any of these cosmetics contain an ingredient identified as a known or suspected human carcinogen or reproductive toxicant?

-Your company is subject to the mandatory reporting requirements of the CA Safe Cosmetics Act if you answered yes to all three of the above questions.
+Your company is subject to the mandatory reporting requirements of CSCA if you answered yes to all three of the above questions.
 Please see our Cosmetics Companies web page for more information.

 Any cosmetic product sold in California after January 1, 2007, which contains an ingredient known or suspected of causing cancer or reproductive harm to humans must be reported.